Micro-level dynamics in hidden action situations with limited information

+where the mean is $\mu = \mu(\mathbf{M}_{Pt})$, and the standard deviation is $\sigma=\sigma(\mathbf{M}_{Pt})$.
+The principal performs a global (local) search for alternative actions if \(\tilde{\vartheta}_{t-1} \geq \kappa_t\) (\(\tilde{\vartheta}_{t-1} < \kappa_t\)) \citep{Leitner2020}.
+The rationale behind this modelling choice is that the principal is modelled to be more likely to search in the global search space when she is \enquote*{unsatisfied} with the outcome, i.e., when the environment has severe negative effects on the outcome.
+Whether or not she is unsatisfied -- and, in consequence, whether or not she searches globally -- is controlled via the parameter $\delta$, from which the threshold $\kappa_t$ in period $t$ is derived following Eq. \ref{eq:3}.

-In steps \(\tau=6\) and \(7\) of period $t$, the principal searches for the action \(\tilde{a}_{t+1}\) that she wants the agent to take in \(t+1\) (see Fig. \ref{fig:abm}).
-The search spaces are defined relative to each other: The local search space captures a fraction of \(1/\lambda\) of \(\mathbf{A}_{Pt}\) and is equally distributed around \(\tilde{a}_{t}\) (the action which the principal wanted the agent to take in \(\tau=3\) in round \(t\)).\footnote{If \(\tilde{a}_t\) is located outside of \(\mathbf{A}_{Pt}\), the principal is forced to search globally for alternative actions.} The global search space is the fraction \(1-(1/\lambda)\) of \(\mathbf{A}_{Pt}\) and is the area outside of the exploitation space but inside of the boundaries of \(\mathbf{A}_{Pt}\).
+In steps \(\tau=6\) and \(7\) of period $t$, the principal searches for the action \(\tilde{a}_{t+1}\) that is utility maximizing given the information currently available to her (see Fig. \ref{fig:abm}).
+The search spaces are defined relative to each other: The local search space captures a fraction of \(1/\lambda\) of \(\mathbf{A}_{Pt}\) and is equally distributed around \(\tilde{a}_{t}\) (the action for which the principal constructed the incentives in round \(t\)).\footnote{If \(\tilde{a}_t\) is located outside of \(\mathbf{A}_{Pt}\), the principal is forced to search globally for alternative actions.} The global search space is the fraction \(1-(1/\lambda)\) of \(\mathbf{A}_{Pt}\) and is the area outside of the space for a local search but inside of the boundaries of \(\mathbf{A}_{Pt}\).
 Whether the principal searches in the global or the local search space is driven by her search tendency, so that higher (lower) values of $\delta$ increase (decrease) the probability of a global search.
 Once the search space is fixed, the principal randomly finds two alternative actions (with uniformly distributed probability) that are evaluated together with \(\tilde{a}_t\).
 She determines the action that promises to maximize her utility (see Eq. \ref{eq:principal}) as the action \(\tilde{a}_{t+1}\), which is the input into \textit{sub-model A} in round \(t+1\).